Another buzzword in Data Science? Is fast data another hyped word or a phenomenon that is destined to change the

 What is Fast Data?

-Fast data is a part of big data which uses analytics in real time to gain a higher business value.
+Fast data is a part of big data which uses analytics in real-time to gain a higher business value.
 Its analysis is used to improve business value and achieve higher goals of profit and growth.
-In today’s competitive and fast moving society fast data is a significant player.
-Fast data is particularly used in real time applications.
+In today’s competitive and fast-moving society, fast data is a significant player.
+Fast data is particularly used in real-time applications.
 Big data along with fast data is changing the business format and pushing boundaries to innovate and discover in this area.
-Uber is one of the most talked about the user of fast data analytics.
+Uber is one of the most talked about users of fast data analytics.
 It uses fast data to make sure that the driver takes the request from anywhere in the world.
 It also uses it to calculate the route cost of the trip.
 As we now know that we need to deliver faster results and analytics in the day today.
-We are witnessing a shift in doing business business which is visible by increasing numbers of jobs in data analytics from recruiters such as The Barton Partnership.
-The stakeholders today are converting to insight driven data solutions rather than the other types.
+We are witnessing a shift in doing business which is visible by increasing numbers of jobs in data analytics from recruiters such as The Barton Partnership.
+The stakeholders today are converting to insight-driven data solutions rather than the other types.
 This is certainly the rise of fast data.

 What is Fast Data Analytics?

-Analytics in fast data is used to gain business value by discovering performance gains by scaling and analysing the available data.
-Its time sensitive nature helps us to provides more accurate results.
-It can also be combined with predictive analysis on developing large scale high quality solutions.
-The basic principle on which it works is that once the huge amount of data is collected in real time, its processing afterwards produces information about those events where the data was originated.
+Analytics in fast data is used to gain business value by discovering performance gains by scaling and analyzing the available data.
+Its time-sensitive nature helps us to provide more accurate results.
+It can also be combined with predictive analysis on developing large-scale high-quality solutions.
+The basic principle on which it works is that once a huge amount of data is collected in real-time, the processing afterward produces information about those events where the data originated.